egoist/bili/docs/api.md

 Type: `object`

-Limit bundle size to a threshold and exit with non-zero code when it exceeds the threshold:
+Limit bundle gzip size to a threshold and exit with non-zero code when it exceeds the threshold:

 ```js
 {